 Rohini Mokashi-Punekar underlines the startling disjunction between Seth’s origins

-upper middle class Indian which, as with many others of his class, almost effortlessly turned into upper middle class British
+upper middle class Indian which, as with many others of his class, almost effortlessly turned into an upper middle class British identity

 and his subject matter: